How to Test Your VPN Encryption and Security Levels in 2024

 DNS leak occurs because you use a device operating system that fails to route your DNS request via the VPN or a DNS misconfiguration in a third-party client app.

-You should choose a VPN provider with DNS leak protection to prevent DNS leaks.
+To prevent DNS leaks, you should choose a VPN provider with DNS leak protection.
 If you’re experiencing an IPv6 DNS leak, disable IPv6 manually on your device.
 DNS leaks also occur due to Transparent DNS proxies used by ISPs.
 You can also try searching for those proxies and bypassing them.

 2. Disable WebRTC Leak